*Registration has closed for this event.*

-- Code Ocean with Seth Green: an in-browser cloud service that provides an environment for running code associated with scholarly publications, and can be embedding in online journal articles.
+- Code Ocean with Seth Green: an in-browser cloud service that provides an environment for running code associated with scholarly publications, and embedding that code in online journal articles.
 Currently in use by Cambridge University Press and Taylor & Francis.
-The Code Ocean workshop will be most relevant to researchers are curious about how to embed a computational environment to run code in their next journal article.
+The Code Ocean workshop will be most relevant to researchers are curious about how to embed executable code in their next journal article.

 This workshop has three goals:

 - To showcase the state-of-the-art tools for writing computationally reproducible research.
 That is, how to write papers and reports in ways that include the computer code used to generate the results described in the document.

 - To provide hands-on tutorials in how researchers can use their tools in their own work

 - To collect feedback from researchers and look for opportunities for interoperability between the existing tools.

 Tentative Schedule – Monday June 10th (OUG 220)

 9:15 – 10:00AM – Keynote presentation by Simine Vazire (Professor of Psychology at the University of California, Davis)

 10:00 – 10:15AM – Morning tea (provided)